Todd Larson: Governor Evers Administration

+Governor Tony Evers twice.
+To the Wisconsin Humanities Council and to the Historical Records Advisory Board.

+Elected office

+In 2022, Larson sought a seat on the Green County board of supervisors.
+The nonpartisan election was abnormally contentious, but Larson defeated his opponent by a wide margin, turning out a higher percentage of voters than nearly any other district in the county.
+In doing so, Larson became the first ever openly gay elected official of Green County, Wisconsin.
+At the same time, Larson was supporting Millennial Action Project CEO Steven Olikara in his bid for the Democratic nomination for the 2022 U.S. Senate election—Olikara came in a distant 5th place in the primary.

+In 2025, Larson announced that he would be a candidate for Wisconsin Senate in 2026, seeking the 17th Senate district seat currently occupied by Republican Howard Marklein.
+The 17th Senate district comprises the southwest corner of the state, from Crawford County to Green County, and is projected to be one of the most competitive legislative races in 2026.
+Larson subsequently dropped out of the Senate race in protest over the state senate democratic caucus having endorsed a colleague of theirs more than a full year before the primary.

 Awards

 Larson was recognized as a distinguished alumnus of the University of Washington School of Law in 2007, James Madison Memorial High School in 2009, the Henry M. Jackson School of International Studies in 2020, and Carleton College in 2020.

-Larson was given special recognition by IGLHRC (now OutRight Action International) in 2014, commemorating his years of volunteer service and tenure as Chairperson of the Board.
+Larson was given special recognition by IGLHRC (now OutRight Action International) in 2014, commemorating his years of volunteer service and tenure as chairperson of the board.

 Personal life

 After graduating from Carleton College in 1983, Larson served in the Peace Corps for two years in Togo, West Africa.
-Larson owns and manages his family property, Larson Farm.
+Larson owns and manages his family property Larson Farm.
 Larson's groundbreaking LGBTQI+ roles at the United Nations and in the US federal government are chronicled in a legacy article in the Wisconsin publication, Our Lives.

-Larson has frequent public-speaking engagements, most recently delivering the (online) 2020 commencement address for the University of Washington School of International Studies and the keynote address at the 2019 Out After Carleton Family Reunion.
+Larson has frequent public-speaking engagements, including delivering the (online) 2020 commencement address for the University of Washington School of International Studies and the keynote address at the 2019 Out After Carleton Family Reunion.

+Interestingly, Larson Farm has a long political history which Larson is following.
+George Fjelstad Sr., who married into the family which originally settled Larson Farm, served as chair of the Perry Town Board (the northern half of Larson Farm sits in Perry Township, Dane County) and later held the position of Dane County Clerk for 18 years, until 1924.
+And Selma Fjelstad, George's daughter, upset his successor in a contentious race to become county clerk in 1926 – and the first woman ever elected to office in Dane County.

+In 2025, Larson drew on his experience e.g. in the Obama administration to pen a widely circulated editorial which proposed fundamentally recalibrating US foreign policy.